Shelle Butler is going to Amsterdam this summer to work with some of the world’s most highly valued works of art.

 “It all starts with Shelley, the conservator,” Butler explained.
 “The conservator collects samples from the painting.
 Then I go over to Shelley’s lab.”

-Svoboda transfers the paint samples to a microscope slide and then Butler takes over, spotting the minuscule samples with even small silver nanoparticles.
+Svoboda transfers the paint samples to a microscope slide and then Butler takes over, spotting the minuscule samples with even smaller silver nanoparticles.

 “Then I take the treated samples back to our lab in the ISC,” she continued.
 The samples go through a technique known as SERS — surface enhanced Raman spectroscopy.